SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "Clutch those pearls any harder, you're gonna strangle yourself."
 - "Guessing is easy&hellip; but _stupid._  Estimating is hard."
 - "Assassin?
 No&hellip; more like freelance [psychopomp](https://en.wikipedia.org/wiki/Psychopomp)."
+- "When we're young, we want to change the world.
+When we're old, we ruefully appreciate  how resistant the world is to change."
+- "Life is, annoyingly often enough, an _intelligant sapientes_ sort of situation."